 The government of Belize is comprised of a democratically elected parliament.
 The Prime Minister is the head of Government and Cabinet ministers are members of the majority political party in parliament and usually hold elected seats within it, concurrent with their cabinet positions.

-The country of Belize falls under the Central Time Zone Category however, Daylight Savings Time is not observed.
+The country of Belize falls under the Central Time Zone category however, Daylight Savings Time is not observed.

 A variety of religions are practiced in Belize as the Constitution provides for the freedom of religion.
-These include: Roman Catholic, Pentecostal, Seventh Day Adventist, Anglican, Mennonite, Baptist, Methodist, Nazarene, Jehovah's Witnesses, Buddhism, Hinduism, Islam, and Mormon and other regional ethnic religions.
+These include: Roman Catholic, Pentecostal, Seventh Day Adventist, Anglican, Mennonite, Baptist, Methodist, Nazarene, Jehovah's Witnesses, Buddhism, Hinduism, Islam, Mormon and other regional ethnic religions.

 The climate of Belize is tropical to subtropical with both wet and dry seasons.
-The average temperature is 80 degrees Fahrenheit although the humidity sometimes makes it feel hotter in inland areas.
+The average temperature is 80 degrees Fahrenheit although, the humidity sometimes makes it feel hotter in inland areas.
 Belize’s hurricane season runs between June to November.

 The typical voltage found throughout Belize is 110 volts.
 It is not recommended to bring/ use items that require a higher voltage as most businesses will not be held liable for damages if there is a blown fuse/outlet as a result of negligence.
 Remote hotels may have electricity furnished by generators.

 The official currency of the country is the Belize dollar.
 The US dollar is also widely accepted as currency and the typical exchange rate is 1 US dollar to 2 BZ dollars.
-Those traveling from any other country will have to change their foreign currency at one of the local banks if they do not already have access to US or Belizean currency.
-Most destinations have banks with international ATM machines to accommodate foreign travelers.
+Those traveling from any other country, will have to change their foreign currency at one of the local banks if they do not already have access to US or Belizean currency.
+Most destinations have banks with Universal ATM machines to accommodate foreign travelers.

 Belize’s area code is 501.
 Cellphones can be rented or bought from local providers to make national and international calls.
 Wi-Fi is available at most hotels and internet cafes located across the country.

 Belize City is an easy two-hour flight from Miami, New Orleans, Atlanta, Dallas or Houston and is the hub for visiting the mainland or the cayes.
-Clients who land at the Philip Goldson International Airport may book their connecting flight with Maya Island Air to their Belizean destination of choice.
-To complement your regional flights from Belize to Guatemala City or San Pedro Sula, Maya Island Air provides domestic air service to 11 destinations within Belize.
+Clients who land at the Philip S. W. Goldson International Airport may book their connecting flight with Maya Island Air to their Belizean destination of choice.
+To complement your regional flights from Guatemala City or San Pedro Sula, Maya Island Air provides domestic air service to 11 destinations within Belize.